Select Page

 • Members of JRC’s current Israel-Palestine Working Group:

-• JRC’s Israel-Palestine Working Group collaborated, using the guiding priciples found here, to come up with an official statement on the current crisis.
+• Using the guiding principles found here, in November 2024, JRC’s Israel-Palestine Working Group collaborated to develop an official statement on the current crisis.

-• JRC has offered programming featuring members of J Street, AIPAC, Jewish Voice for Peace, the Jewish Dialogue Group, and Americans for Peace Now.
+• JRC has offered programming featuring members of J Street, AIPAC, Jewish Voice for Peace, Standing Together, the Jewish Dialogue Group, and Americans for Peace Now.

-• JRC has offered opportunities on Fridays after services for community comfort spaces, where members can share their feelings about the crisis in Israel-Palestine.
+• JRC and the I-P Working Group continue to offer opportunities for community comfort spaces, where members can share their feelings about the crisis in Israel-Palestine.

-• JRC’s bi-monthly meditation sessions will be followed by time to share feeling about the crisis in Israel-Palestine.
+• JRC’s bi-monthly meditation sessions will be followed by time to share feelings about the crisis in Israel-Palestine.

 • Our clergy, Rabbi Rachel and Cantor Howard are here to listen and meet with members for additional support.